 Snapshot of an Initial ADRC Registry Visit:

-After an ADRC staff member has spoken to you and determined you are eligible for a study or the registry, you will be invited to our center.
-A staff member is available to walk you to the first appointment at your request.
-One of our research doctors will speak with you about the clinical studies you may be interested in.
+After an ADRC staff member has spoken to you and determined you are eligible for a study or the registry, you will be invited to our center for a screening visit.
+A staff member is available to meet you in the parking lot and walk you to the first appointment at your request.
+One of our clinicians or researchers will speak with you about the clinical studies you may be interested in.
 You will also hear about the possible benefits and risks of participating in research.
-This appointment might have the feel of a thorough "second opinion" from a dementia expert.
-It is a chance for you to meet members of the research staff.
+This appointment is a chance for you to meet members of the research staff.
 There will be plenty of time for you to ask questions during your visit.
-The appointment should last approximately four hours and lunch will be provided upon request.
+The appointment should last approximately three and one half hours.

 What happens at a research appointment: